zhuhanming/coding-questions-telegram-bot/README.md

 `/all`: To see a summary of all questions that you have completed (and registered with the bot).

 `/all_unique`: To see a summary of all _unique_ questions that you have completed (and registered with the bot).
-Uniqueness is determined by the name of the question and the platform the question is from (**WIP**: deduplicate based on the difficulty of the question).
+Uniqueness is determined by the name of the question and the platform the question is from, and its difficulty.

 `/past_pairs`: **WIP**.
 To view all mock interview partners that you have practiced with.